 We are currently engaged in a multi-year process of conforming the majority of our operations onto one global ERP.
 The ERP is designed to improve the efficiency of our supply chain and financial transaction processes, accurately maintain our books and records, and provide information important to the operation of the business to our management team.
-The implementation of the ERP is being conducted by business unit on a three phase approach over the next three years.
-We currently estimate total costs over the next three years to be between \$4 million to \$5 million.
-These costs will be included in SG&A on the consolidated financial statements.
+The implementation of the ERP is being conducted by business unit on a three phase approach through 2019.
+We currently estimate total costs over the course of this project to be between \$4 million to \$5 million.
+We have incurred \$2.6 million in connection with this implementation during the year ended December 31, 2017.
+These costs are included in SG&A on the consolidated financial statements.
 Upon completion of the implementation of the new ERP, we anticipate lower maintenance and lower external information and technology support fees resulting in annual savings of approximately \$2 million.
 The preceding sentence represents a Forward-Looking Statement.
 See "Cautionary Notice Regarding Forward-Looking Statements."